Best Retirement Advice from Retirees: 8 Tips from an 80 Year Old Who Has More Savings Now than When He First Retired

 I give large credit to the professional retirement advice I had when still working with regard to investments, specifically to buy low-cost index stock funds and actual bonds, not bond funds, for our fixed-income allocations — and make a financial plan to determine how much we should save.

 3. Bonds and Bond Ladders Were Particularly Good Strategies

-One of the odd things I did that was consistent with the professional retirement advice, but not specifically recommended, was to buy Savings Bonds for much of the bond portion.
-Back then, the Savings I Bonds were paying around 2% to 3% coupon plus whatever was the annual inflation rate.
+One of the odd things I did that was consistent with the professional retirement advice, but not specifically recommended, was to buy savings bonds for much of the bond portion.
+Back then, savings bonds were paying around 2% to 3% coupon plus whatever was the annual inflation rate.
 And unlike other bonds, they benefited from both deferred taxes and inflation adjustments.

-After I converted my company’s 401(k) to a Roth IRA, I bought laddered Treasury Inflation-Protected (TIPS) so that our bonds would not have any tax, and the laddering was such that a bond matured every year of our retirement, as do our Savings Bonds.
+After I converted my company’s 401(k) to a Roth IRA, I bought laddered Treasury Inflation-Protected (TIPS) bonds so that our bonds would not have any tax, and the laddering was such that a bond matured every year of our retirement, as do our savings bonds.

 4. Less Conservative Stock Allocations Were a Good Idea

 I chose to modify the common stock allocation rule when I was young.
 Years ago, it was common to use a formula of 100 minus your age as the recommended percentage to hold in equities (stock and investment real estate).
 It was recommended that the rest be in fixed-income (bonds, CDs and money markets).

 I chose to modify the common stock allocation rule when I was young.
 Instead, I used a target allocation percentage each year for our stock fund allocation of 105, not the then traditional 100, less my wife’s age because she is younger.
 In the year when she was 40, our stock allocation target was 65% while at 70 was 35%.